axelmagn/vertex-mlops-template/README.md

 ./bin/manage.sh start pipeline \
     --name first_pipeline \
     --app first_app

+tree first_app
 ```

 Take a moment to look through the code that was generated in
 `first_app.pipelines.first_pipeline.pipeline`.
 It contains
 the boilerplate for a simple pipeline, heavily commented.

+Also notice that a new configuration file was created:
+`config/pipeline_first_pipeline.yaml`

 ### Create a Trainer